The Bards of Wales

 The Bards of Wales (A walesi bárdok) is a ballad by the Hungarian poet János Arany, written in 1857.
-Alongside the Toldi trilogy, it is one of his best known works, published anonymously to evade censorship.
+Alongside the Toldi trilogy, it is one of his best known works.

 Poem

 In 1857, Arany and other Hungarian poets were asked to write praise poetry for the visit of Emperor Franz Joseph.
 Instead, Arany wrote a ballad which he alleged was rooted in Welsh folklore and in the early history of Welsh nationalism.

 Arany explained in his preface to the poem, "Historians doubt it, but it strongly stands in legend that Edward I of England sent 500 Welsh bards to the stake after his victory over the Welsh" (in 1277), "to prevent them from rousing the country and destroying English rule by telling of the glorious past of their nation."

-Arany's analogy criticised the tight control wielded over the Kingdom of Hungary by Baron Alexander von Bach after the defeat of the Hungarian Revolution of 1848 by a military alliance between the Austro-Hungarian Army and the Imperial Russian Army.
+Arany's analogy criticised the tight control wielded over the Kingdom of Hungary by Baron Alexander von Bach after the defeat of the Hungarian Revolution of 1848 by a military alliance between the Imperial Austrian Army and the Imperial Russian Army.
 The ballad was also a covert form of nonviolent resistance to Government censorship and to the many other repressive and widely unpopular policies imposed by the Baron upon the Hungarian people.
 It was also a harsh denunciation of both the domestic policies of the Monarch and of his planned visit to Budapest.
 This was because Emperor Franz Joseph had ascended to the throne during the 1848 revolutions throughout his Empire and had given the military carte blanche to defeat what he saw as both rebels against his crown and as a serious threat to the future survival of both the dynasty and the Roman Catholic Church.

 Arany's poem was accordingly written "for the desk drawer" and published only six years later in 1863, disguised as a literary translation of a ballad from Middle English literature, as a means of evading the censorship that ended only with the Austro-Hungarian Compromise of 1867.

 In Wales, with only a few exceptions under the House of Tudor, the tradition of royal patronage of both the Eisteddfod literary festivals and of the composers of Welsh bardic poetry ended with the attainder of the House of Aberffraw; after Prince Llywelyn ap Gruffudd was killed in action at Cilmeri on 11 December 1282, while leading an uprising against the loss of Welsh independence to King Edward Longshanks.
 For this reason, a very similar denunciation of King Edward to his face had already been followed by the suicide of the last Welsh poet at the end of Thomas Gray's 1757 poem The Bard (set c.
 1283), and which, along with the legend, may also have inspired Arany.
-Gray's poem is also similar in being intended as an encoded criticism of the repressive policies by the British royal family during a much later period.
+Gray's poem is also similar in being intended as an encoded criticism of Whig political ideology and the allegedly repressive policies enabled by the British royal family during a much later period.